The Last Overland – History revisted

 “I will miss driving in the UK.
 Here, the reaction to the car has been amazing.
 People hoot at us as we drive past.
 Whenever we stop, people crowd around and just want to know what we’re doing and talk about the car.
 It’s not going to be the same when I’m next on the M20!”

-Tim has returned to the UK but he’s not missing out on the trip.
-The team has introduced him to Facebook and Instagram and they regularly video-call him to show him where they are.
+Tim has returned to the UK but didn’t miss out on the trip.
+The team introduced him to Facebook and Instagram and they regularly video-called him to show him where they were.
 “He’s been a real talisman for the trip.”
 Alex says fondly.

 Arriving in Folkestone